-In addition, if you don’t have your own health insurance coverage, for whatever reason, then having basic medical coverage after an accident is better than no coverage at all.
-If you choose Med Pay and you don’t have a deductible, this coverage can cover most of your injuries if they aren’t too severe.
+Also, if you don’t have your own health insurance coverage, for whatever reason, then having basic medical coverage after an accident is better than no coverage at all.

 Med Pay versus PIP Coverage

-The choice you make will depend on your state requirements as some no fault states requires you carry PIP while other stipulate that you carry medical without specifying coverage.
-In addition, your personal preference will affect your choice; you need to ask yourself what type of coverage you need.
+The choice you make will depend on your state requirements as some no-fault states requires you carry PIP while other stipulate that you carry medical without specifying coverage.

 Choosing the right insurance options doesn’t have to be complex.
 Our FREE online car insurance comparison tool will ensure you get the lowest possible price on your auto insurance.